Have your say

 Established in 1852, Melbourne General Cemetery was the first Victorian cemetery to be designed like a large public park.
 Today, it continues this tradition, offering visitors a place of reflection in the heart of Carlton.
-Within the heritage listed GateHouse, there are 43 hectares (106 acres) of manicured gardens, providing seasonal colour against a Melbourne city backdrop.
+Along with the heritage listed GateHouse, there are 43 hectares (106 acres) of manicured gardens, providing seasonal colour against a Melbourne city backdrop.

 The landscaped gardens create a private place of reflection year-round, thanks to a skilled team who work tirelessly to create a place of beauty and solace.
 To honour the promise and commemoration over many generations, Southern Metropolitan Cemeteries Trust (SMCT) cares for the daily operations of Melbourne General Cemetery, reporting directly to the Victorian Minister for Health.
 SMCT is committed to supporting the community in honouring and celebrating their loved one as they choose.